StarRocks/starrocks/docs/en/quick_start/hudi.md

 Clone the [StarRocks demo repository](https://github.com/StarRocks/demo/) to your local machine.

-All of the steps in this guide will be run from either the `demo/documentation-samples/hudi/` directory in the directory where you cloned the `demo` github repo.
+All of the steps in this guide will be run from the `demo/documentation-samples/hudi/` directory in the directory where you cloned the `demo` github repo.

 ### Docker

 - Docker Setup: For Mac, Please follow the steps as defined in [Install Docker Desktop on Mac](https://docs.docker.com/desktop/install/mac-install/).
-For running Spark-SQL queries, please ensure at least 8 GB memory and 4 CPUs are allocated to Docker (See Docker -> Preferences -> Advanced).
+For running Spark-SQL queries, please ensure at least 5 GB memory and 4 CPUs are allocated to Docker (See Docker -> Preferences -> Advanced).
 Otherwise, spark-SQL queries could be killed because of memory issues.
 - 20 GB free disk space assigned to Docker

 ### SQL client